AlanMWalker/Spot-vs-Zombies/README.md

 Art - Aleksi Halme

 ---
-A game made for an assignment of mine (Mace) that I decided to finish.
+A game made for an assignment of mine (Masimba) that I decided to finish.